+- Sequences

-- Sequences - Infinite Series
+- Infinite Series

-1. Sequence of partial sums
+- 1. As a limit of the sequence of partial sums

 - Exact Sums:

 - 1. Geometric Series

 - 2. Telescoping Series

 - Tests for convergence

 - 1. Apply to any series

 - (a) nth term test

 - (b) Absolute Convergence Test

 - i.
 Absolute convergence

 - ii.
 Conditional convergence

 - 2. Apply only to Series with Positive or non-negative terms (or the negatives of such series)

 - (a) P-Series

 - (b) Comparison Tests (direct and limit)

 - (c) Integral Test

 - i.
 Has a bound on error of an estimate

 - (d) Ratio and Root Tests

-- 3. Apply only to series whose terms alternate in sign
+- 3. Applies only to series whose terms alternate in sign

 - (a) Alternating Series Test

 - i.
 Easy bound on error of an estimate

 - Power series:

 - 1. Every power series is a function with a special type of domain

 - 2. Differentiation and Integration maintain the center and radius of convergence but not convergence at endpoints

 - Taylor Series and Maclaurin Series:

-- 1. Every function with derivatives of all orders gives rise to an associated power series
+- 1. Every function with derivatives of all orders generates a power series called the Taylor Series.

 - Convergence of Taylor Series:

-- 1. For what values of x does a function equal its Taylor Series?
+- 1. $R_n(x)$ determines at which values of x a function equals its Taylor Series

 - Special functions and their Taylor Series

 - 1. Binomial Series, e^x , $\sin(x)$, $\cos(x)$, $\frac{1}{1-x}$

 - 2. Functions obtained from differentiating, integrating, multiplying and adding the above.